-1. Do I Own My Website?
-It All Starts With the Platform
+2. Do I Own My Website?
+It all comes back to the platform

-Taking ownership of your website starts with the very platform used to build your website.
+Taking ownership of your website involves engaging with the very platform used to build your website.

-Web-Sta uses Wordpress to build all of our client’s websites.
-Wordpress is known worldwide as one of the most reliable platforms around, offering:
+Web-Sta uses Wordpress to build all of our Client’s websites.
+Wordpress is known worldwide as one of the most reliable platforms available, offering:

 - Flexibility in design